 We considered whether there were any specific areas outside the geographical area found to be occupied by the fleshy-fruit gladecress that are essential for the conservation of the species as required by section 3(5)(A)(ii) of the Act.
 First, we evaluated whether there was sufficient area for the conservation of the species within the occupied areas determined as described above.
-To guide what would be considered needed for the species' conservation, we evaluated the six sites where the species is known to occur.
+To guide what would be considered needed for the species' conservation, we evaluated the seven sites where the species is known to occur.
 Currently occupied sites are distributed across the historical range of the species and are representative of the landscape settings and soil types that have been documented at gladecress occurrences.
-Five of the six units proposed within occupied areas contain suitable habitat (with special management) for natural expansion of existing populations or possible future augmentation if determined necessary during future recovery planning and implementation.
-Therefore, no areas outside of the currently occupied geographical areas would be essential for the conservation of the species, and we have not proposed any additional areas.
+Six of the seven units within occupied areas contain suitable habitat (with special management) for natural expansion of existing populations or possible future augmentation if determined necessary during future recovery planning and implementation.
+Therefore, no areas outside of the currently occupied geographical areas would be essential for the conservation of the species, and we have not designated any additional